Tutorial 01: Hello World Agent - Build Your First AI Agent with Google ADK

 This line tells ADK where to find your agent definition.
 It's required!

-Step 5: Define Your Agent
+Step 5: Define Your Agentβ

 Now for the exciting part!
-Open agent.py
+Open agent.py and create your agent:

 # Required by ADK for proper Python type hints